jakeyk11/football-data-analytics/README.md

 This repository contains a collection of tools, scripts and projects that focus on analysis and visualisation of football data.

 ## Folders / Workflow
 - **data_directory**: Collection of raw football data used for projects.
+- **analysis_tools**: Python package containing modules that support football data import, pre-processing, manipulation and visualisation.
+- **projects**: Series of personal projects, as previewed below, that cover various elements of football data analytics.

 Also contains any template scripts used to import raw data from various football data APIs, websites or data services.
-- **analysis_tools**: Python package containing modules that support football data pre-processing, manipulation and visualisation.
-- **projects**: Series of personal projects, as previewed below, that cover various elements of football data analytics.

 In general, each project follows a number of logical steps:
-1. Within data_directory, use template data import scripts to save data in compressed BZ2 format.
+1. Create a folder within the Projects area to store files associated with the project.
+2. Use analysis_tools package > get_football_data module to import raw data from football data API, website or data service:
+    * If imported dataset is large, save to data_directory area in compressed BZ2 format and create a new script for analysis.
+    * If imported dataset is small, data import and analysis can be completed in the same script (without saving data).
-2. Create new script(s), referred to here as the main script(s), in the project folder and import required analysis_tools modules.
+3. Within data analysis script, referred to here as the main script, import required analysis_tools modules.
-3. Within main script, import required compressed BZ2 data as pandas dataframe.
-4. Pre-processes and format data using relevant data_engineering module, within analysis_tools.
+4. Pre-processes and format data using relevant data_engineering module within analysis_tools package.
-5. Syntehsise additional information using relevant custom_events module, within analysis_tools.
+5. Syntehsise additional information using relevant custom_events module within analysis_tools package.
-6. After completing further project work, create visualisations using relevant data_vis module, within analysis_tools.
+6. Create visualisations using relevant data_vis module within analysis_tools package.

 ## Projects